Great Salt Desert

-Dasht-e Kavir (دشت كوير in classical Persian, from khwar (low), and dasht (plain, flatland)) or the Kavir Desert, also known as Kavir-e Namak or the Great Salt Desert, is a large desert lying in the middle of the Iranian Plateau.
+The Great Salt Desert or Kavir Desert (دشت کویر in classical Persian, from khwar (low), and dasht (plain, flatland)) is a large desert lying in the middle of the Iranian Plateau.
 It is about 800 km long by 320 km wide with a total surface area of about 77600 sqkm, making it the world's 24th largest desert.
-The desert stretches from the Alborz mountain range in the north-west to the Dasht-e Lut in the south-east.
+The desert stretches from the Alborz mountain range in the north-west to the Lut Desert in the south-east, both forming a natural barrier against migrations eastwards or westwards.
 It is spread across the Iranian provinces of Khorasan, Semnan, Tehran, Isfahan and Yazd.

 Features

+Map showing the Kavir Desert during the time of the Abbasid Caliphate as part of a continuum with the Lut Desert.

+The Great Salt Desert forms part of a 4000 sqkm protected ecological zone, the Kavir National Park.

+The Kavir Desert also contains the Rig-e Jenn, an area of sandy dunes traditionally associated with jinn and other evil spirits.

 In the center of the desert lies the salt marshes of Kavir Buzurg (Great Kavir), which is about 320 km long and 160 km wide.

-In the western part of the desert lies the Daryahcheh-e Namak ("salt lake"), 1800 sqkm.
-It contains some large salt plates in a mosaic-like shape.
-It is part of a 4000 sqkm protected ecological zone, the Kavir National Park.
+On the western edge of the desert lies the 1800 sqkm Namak Lake ("salt lake").